 Ways to Develop Fine Motor Control through Scribbling

-While scribbling may seem like a simple activity, there are many different ways you can encourage scribbling and, in turn, fine motor control to develop.
+While scribbling may seem like a simple activity, there are many ways to encourage it and, in turn, fine motor control to develop.
+Touchscreen games like KneeBouncer’s Magic Screen and Color-Me in the free color mode are one way for your child to develop fine motor skills.

 - Give your child multiple surfaces to scribble on, like cardboard boxes, the sidewalk, large easel paper, dry-erase boards, or chalkboard paper on the wall.